Online events and creative activities

 The Woodley Festival of Music & Arts is online this year on 17 & 18 April.
 Shortlisted entrants will perform virtually for the adjudicators in this warm and friendly competition.

 Progress Theatre are back on 24 April at 7:45pm with another online Scratch Reading event.
 New, original writing, rehearsed in the afternoon and performed live in the evening, script-in-hand!
 A fantastic opportunity for local writers to see their work performed live with an audience, and receive constructive feedback.

 Readifolk present their next virtual guest night on Sunday 2 May at 8pm.
 This month's guest is Jez Lowe - not only one of the busiest live performers in the country, but his songs are among the most widely sung by other performers including the likes of Fairport Convention and The Dubliners.
 You need to be on the Readifolk mailing list to join the Zoom event.

-Poets' Café returns on Friday 12 February at 8pm - once again online until South Street can welcome the night back.
+Poets' Café returns on Friday 14 May at 8pm - once again online until South Street can welcome the night back.
 This month's guest is Oliver Comins, who has quietly established a reputation as one of the more intriguing voices in English poetry.
 Your host this month is Susan Utting.
 See our event page for details on how to attend the Zoom event.